merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 anvi-script-gen_stats_for_single_copy_genes.R Kowarsky_et_al.db.hits Kowarsky_et_al.db.genes
 ```

-tells me that the assembly does not explain any highly complete bacterial genome:
+tells me that the assembly does not explain any highly complete bacterial genomes:

 [![BLOOD]({{images}}/scgs.png)]({{images}}/scgs.png){:.center-img .width-70}

 Fine.

-But a closer inspection via good'ol [squinting the eyes technique](https://www.google.com/search?tbm=isch&sa=1&q=trump+looking+at+the+eclipse+without+protection), reveals the occurrence of a good number of Ribosomal proteins occurring in the assembly (which is also pointed out by the authors in their paper).
+But a closer inspection via thr good'ol [squinting the eyes technique](https://www.google.com/search?tbm=isch&sa=1&q=trump+looking+at+the+eclipse+without+protection), reveals the occurrence of a good number of Ribosomal proteins in these contigs (which is also pointed out by the authors in their paper).

 ## Sequences of ribosomal proteins

-Next, I ask anvi'o to give me amino acid sequences of all ribosomal proteins:
+Next, I ask anvi'o to give me the amino acid sequences of all ribosomal proteins:

 ``` bash
 # first list all the available gene names in Campbell et al.